MPC Rules and Information Aug 21, 2017 22:07:18 GMT

 In order to prevent users from rushing their post counts too quickly, you may only receive the postcount reward for two of the month's MPCs.
 The purpose of an MPC is entertainment, not soulless grinding, and opening the door for abuse would make the system feel like an overbearing necessity instead of an entertaining diversion.

 MPC rewards are generally given out at the end of the month.
-If a particular month's volume of MPC submissions is too overbearing, we may begin work earlier in the month, in order to help process them more quickly and efficiently.
+If a particular month's volume of MPC submissions is particularly heavy, please bear in mind that it may take a few extra days to dish out rewards.

 The current active MPCs can be found in the MPC Section.
 They will be pinned to the top of the board and locked, as well as clearly labelled "MPC #A," "MPC #B," and "MPC #C." This is for the purposes of easy staff identification, as many members prefer to come up with original titles for their pieces instead of using the provided ones.